Nutritional Needs Of Skunks Eat Rats

 In addition to animal matter, skunks also eat fruits, nuts, and seeds.
 They are particularly fond of berries and will often raid gardens and orchards in search of them.
 Skunks have also been known to eat carrion, which is the flesh of dead animals.

-Curious about Animals and Animal Products + Skunk Diet and Feeding Habits?
-We've got more info in this linked article.
+Discover more interesting content on Animals and Animal Products + Skunk Diet and Feeding Habits by reading this post.
 Do Skunks Eat Lizards?

 Types of Skunks and Their Dietary Habits